SaidC1/Fundamentos-Programacion-Java/ejercicios/preguntas.md

-# 📝 Preguntas tipo examen – Fundamentos de Programación
+# 📝 Preguntas tipo examen – Fundamentos de Programación.
-# 📝 Exam-style Questions – Programming Fundamentals
+# 📝 Exam-style Questions – Programming Fundamentals.

 ---

-## 🧠 Conceptos generales / General Concepts
+## 🧠 Conceptos generales / General Concepts.

 1. ¿Qué es un algoritmo y para qué sirve?
    What is an algorithm and what is it used for?